trevortomesh/CS207_Project_Chatterbox_flowerpot/README.md

 ![](https://github.com/HuyueLi98/CS207_Project_Chatterbox_flowerpot/blob/master/Images/Circuit%20of%20my%20project.jpg)

-Please note that you need to connect the adafruit wave shield to the Arduino Uno.And connect the Speaker to Adafruit wave shield.
+Please note that you need to connect the adafruit wave shield to the Arduino Uno and connect the Speaker to Adafruit wave shield.

 Introduction
 ----